 doesn't invalidate it.

-but merely marks of the passage of time and circumstance.
-In
+anomalies, but merely marks of the passage of time and circumstance.

-of Mars, Dejah Thoris describes a Helium surrounded by unfriendly states.
+Princess of Mars, Dejah Thoris describes a Helium surrounded

-Carter “Thank Issus you are alive.”
+Thoris tells Carter “Thank Issus you are alive.”
 Issus is the

 discredited false goddess of the Iss cult, which was brought down in the

 Gods of Mars.
-But old habits die hard, and one can imagine her
+But old habits die hard, and one can imagine

-the Thark nation as around 40,000.
+the numbers of the Thark nation as around 40,000.
 But in Giant

 of Mars, Tars Tarkas leads 100,000 Thark in defense of Helium.